-4. Application Projects
+6. Application Projects

-- A. Youth Worship Education Plan: Present a 1200 word written report and be prepared to present an oral report on a youth worship education plan for the following scenario.
+- A. Create a YouTube video for Worship Band Instruction on a Worship Band instrument: The video may feature any worship band instrument (e.g., piano).
+The video must be at least 10 minutes in length and should cover not more than two skills (e.g., How to play a G and C chord with a guitar and how to create rhythmic groove with the right hand). - B. Youth Worship Education Plan: Present a 1200-word written report and be prepared to present an oral report on a youth worship education plan for the following scenario.
 You have just accepted a call to a church with 20 youth members.
 One of the members of the search team encouraged you to consider how to revisit youth choirs.
-She explained that 20 years ago she was in a vibrant youth choir in this church that taught her to worship and to do missions.
-Your plan should include an explanation of the types of songs/arrangements to be learned, a consideration of relevant worship practices such as the worship band, and a vision for connecting the program to missional activity. - B. Create a Youtube video for Worship Band Instruction on a Worship Band instrument
+She explained that 20 years ago, she was in a vibrant youth choir in this church that taught her to worship and to do missions.
+Your plan should include an explanation of the types of songs/arrangements to be learned, a consideration of relevant worship practices such as the worship band, and a vision for connecting the program to missional activity.